 Through a generous gift, Dale and Pat Hatfield recently enabled the creation of the first endowed professorship associated with the ATLAS Institute.
-The Dale and Pat Hatfield ATLAS Endowed Professorship in the College of Engineering and Applied Science (CEAS) will support the Hatfield Professor, who will teach and conduct research in engineering and technology-related policy.
+The Dale and Pat Hatfield ATLAS Endowed Professorship in the College of Engineering and Applied Science (CEAS) will support the Hatfield Professor, who will teach and conduct research in interdisciplinary technology and engineering.

 While pursuing a six-decade-long career of service spanning industry, academia and government, including serving as chief of the Office of Engineering and Technology at the Federal Communications Commission in Washington, DC, Dale has also maintained a long and deep relationship with the University of Colorado Boulder, including teaching in the Interdisciplinary Telecommunications Program beginning in 1982, and, more recently, holding leadership roles within the Silicon Flatirons Center for Law, Technology, and Entrepreneurship.
 In May 2008, CU Boulder awarded Dale with an Honorary Doctor of Science degree for, inter alia, his commitment to the development of interdisciplinary telecommunications studies.
 Each Maymester, Dale co-teaches a class in radio spectrum management, a field that has grown in importance as wireless systems become increasingly essential to the economic and social well-being of people everywhere.